Sample Undergraduate Nursing Dissertation Proposal

 This research aims to study the impact of enteral tube feeding on an individual’s quality of life suffering from dementia.
 To this end, a phenomenological research design will be collected to collect the primary data.

 In addition to this, previously conducted studies will also be used in the form of secondary data.
-Further details about the collection of data and the research design will be discussed in this proposal's methodology section.
+This proposal’s methodology section will discuss further details about the collection of data and the research design.

 Hence, this study’s primary aim is to explore the impact of tube feeding on the quality of life of individuals with dementia and eating problems from their caregivers’ views.
 Based on this main aim, the research objectives are: